Nonminimally coupled ultralight axions as cold dark matter: Acknowledgement

 \section{Acknowledgement}

-We thank Dr. Florian Beutler for providing us the data points for the observed galaxy power spectrum.
+We thank Dr. Florian Beutler for providing us with the data points for the observed galaxy power spectrum.

-\section{Einstein and Fluid Equations}
+\section{EINSTEIN AND FLUID EQUATIONS}

-In this section, we give the necessary cosmological equations, including Einstein equations and the relevant equations for photons, baryons, neutrinos, and cosmological constant in zeroth and first order (for details see e.g. \cite{Bardeen1980, KodamaSasaki1984, Ma1995, Dodelson2003, UrenaLopez2016}).
+In this section, we give the necessary cosmological equations, including Einstein equations and the relevant equations for photons, baryons, neutrinos, and cosmological constant at zeroth and first order (for details, see e.g. \cite{Bardeen1980, KodamaSasaki1984, Ma1995, Dodelson2003, UrenaLopez2016}).

-\subsection{Background Equations}
+\subsection{Background equations}